LuxClient/New-Website/README.md

 # New Website
-The current website located at http://luxclient.net/
+The new website located at http://luxclient.net/